 I don't need my site, but I want to keep my other subscriptions.

-Site subscriptions are billed separately from Squarespace Domain, G Suite, and Email Campaigns subscriptions, so you can maintain those subscriptions even if you cancel your site, as long as your billing credit card is valid.
-They’ll stay active unless you specifically cancel them separately.
+Site subscriptions are billed separately from Squarespace Domains, G Suite, Scheduling, and Email Campaigns subscriptions.
+You can maintain these subscriptions after cancelling your site, as long as your billing credit card is valid.
+They’ll stay active unless you cancel them separately.